Food Supplements

 - Medicinal ingredients.
 For further details see Health Products Regulatory Authority (HPRA) webpages on: Herbal Medicines and Classification of Medicines.

 - Unauthorised Novel foods.
-For further information on the rules governing novel foods see the Novel foods section or the Novel Food catalogue on the website of the European Commission.
+For further information on the rules governing novel foods see the Novel foods section or the Novel Food catalogue (this opens in a new tab) on the website of the European Commission.

 - Flavourings and certain food ingredients with flavouring properties listed in the Annex III to Regulation (EC) No 1334/2008